 After quitting smoking for:

-- 8 hours, nicotine and carbon monoxide levels in the blood are halved, oxygen levels in the blood return to normal.
+- 8 hours, nicotine and carbon monoxide levels in the blood are halved and oxygen levels in the blood return to normal

-- 3–9 months, coughing, wheezing and breathing problems improve as the lungs have room for up to 10% more oxygen.
+- 3–9 months, coughing, wheezing and breathing problems improve as the lungs have room for up to 10 percent more oxygen

-- 10 years, the risk of heart attack is at the same level as non-smokers.
+- 10 years, the risk of heart attack is the same as that of nonsmokers.

 - Smoke-free living can enhance your self-esteem.
 Knowing that you are taking care of your body instead of hurting it will help you feel a lot better about yourself.